Haitham-Mahmoud/seleniumFrameworkGmail/README.md

 # Tests
   - Base Test to define testng annotations @Before / @After
   - Test cases to define testng annotations @Test

+# Git Commands - CMD
+from project loaction > Git version [to know the version] from project loaction> Git init [to create initiate git folder hidden] from project loaction> Git status from project loaction> Git add with folder [Write the first letters and press tab after that keep slash / after last letter] for example: [Git add src/] from project loaction> Git add with file [Write the first letters and press tab] for example: [Git add pom.xml] from project loaction> Git commit -m "Your comment" from project loaction> git remote add origin https://github.com/Username/RepositoryName from project loaction> git push -u origin master [to push your code remotly with first time] from project loaction> git push -f origin master [to push your code remotly with updates] from project loaction> git pull [to get updates local by others]